aboutcode-org/aboutcode/README.md

   all the package versions and all the ranges.

-- **[purlDB](https://github.com/nexB/purldb)** consists of tools to create and expose a database of purls (Package URLs) and also has package data for all of these packages created from scans.
+- **[purlDB](https://github.com/nexB/purldb)** consists of tools to create and expose a database of PURLs (Package URLs) and also has package data for all of these packages created from scans.
 This is maintained by @jyang

 - **[FetchCode](https://github.com/nexB/fetchcode)** is a library
-  to reliably fetch any code via HTTP, FTP and version control systems such as git.
+  to reliably fetch any code via HTTP, FTP, and version control systems such as git.

 - **[Scancode Workbench](https://github.com/nexB/scancode-workbench)**: a desktop application
   based on typescript and react to visualize and review scan results from scancode scans.

 - **[AboutCode Toolkit](https://github.com/nexB/aboutcode-toolkit)**: a set of command line tools to document the provenance of your code and generate attribution notices.
-AboutCode Toolkit uses small yaml files to document code provenance inside a codebase.
+AboutCode Toolkit uses small YAML files to document code provenance inside a codebase.
 The lead maintainer is @chinyeungli

 - **[container-inspector](https://github.com/nexB/container-inspector)**: a tool to analyze the structure